flongo/atpackager/doc/visitors.md

 For each source file making this package, the dependencies are processed.
 See section below to know about the dependencies processing of a single file.

 Once all dependencies have been processed, likely adding source files to the package, the work is over.
-However, is `reorderFiles` is `true`, the list of source files is put in the order in which dependencies have been encountered during the whole process.
+However, if `reorderFiles` is `true`, the list of source files is put in the order in which dependencies have been encountered during the whole process.

 ### Single dependency processing